 Expect a Hold Charge on Your Credit Card

-We are aware that they must put this hold on our card, but it can be a huge shocker if you are unsuspecting and end up over your credit limit on your credit card.
-These excess charges are for scenarios where you disappear with the car and are never seen again, or get in a crash and refuse to pay.
+We know that they must put this hold on our card, but it can be a huge shocker if you are unsuspecting and end up exceeding your credit card credit limit.
+These excess charges are for scenarios where you disappear with the car and are never seen again or get in a crash and refuse to pay.
 Stuff like that.

 Car Rental Insurance in Cyprus

-Do you need to add on car insurance to your rental?
-Many Cypriot car rental companies will try and convince you to add it on, and if you want to be safe and have peace of mind, it’s not a terrible idea, but I’m going to be honest – we never do.
+Do you need to add car insurance to your Cyprus car rental?
+Many Cypriot car rental companies will try and convince you to add it on, and if you want to be safe and have peace of mind, it’s not a terrible idea, but I’m honest, we never do.

 Why don’t we add on car insurance?
-As mentioned above, if you have a US credit card, or equivalent in another country, it’s possible you already have CDW (collision damage waiver) insurance for rental car coverage and don’t know it!
+As mentioned above, if you have a US credit card or equivalent in another country, you may already have CDW (collision damage waiver) insurance for rental car coverage, and I don’t know!

-It’s worth it to check your documentation and call your credit card to find out.
-It’s even worth considering signing up for a new credit card that does offer this so you don’t have to pay for ridiculous car rental insurance.
+It’s worth checking your documentation and calling your credit card to find out.
+It’s even worth considering signing up for a new credit card that does offer this, so you don’t have to pay for ridiculous car rental insurance.

 Bringing me to my next point – credit cards with primary rental insurance.
 The Chase Sapphire Reserve is my favorite travel credit card for many reasons, but the primary rental insurance is one of its best perks (including Priority Pass membership).
-When you put your car hire on your Chase Sapphire Reserve card you get primary rental car coverage around the world up to $75,000.
+When you put your car hire on your Chase Sapphire Reserve card, you get primary rental car coverage worldwide for up to $75,000.

 That works out great for us since we are nomadic and don’t have a car or home.
-Car rental companies in Cyprus and around the world are notorious for scaring customers and upsell all their insurance packages.
+Car rental companies in Cyprus and worldwide are notorious for scaring customers and upselling all their insurance packages.
 You need to make sure if you need it or not before falling victim to their trap.
-Call your credit card company and always find out before you get to Cyprus.
+Call your credit card company and always find out the details before you get to Cyprus.

-If you don’t have a credit card that covers rental car insurance, it may be worth adding it on to your package.
-That way if there is an accident you won’t be stuck paying for a car hire out of pocket.
+If you don’t have a credit card that covers rental car insurance, it may be worth adding their insurance option it to your package.
+That way, you won’t be stuck paying for car damage out of pocket if there is an accident.

 The Cost of Renting a Car in Cyprus

-It’s now so easy to compare rental car prices online, you’ll find most of the big rental car companies have rates that end up being pretty close to one another; they keep an eye on the competitor’s prices, so they remain competitive themselves.
+It’s now so easy to compare rental car prices online.
+You’ll find that most of the big rental car companies have rates that end up being pretty close to one another; they keep an eye on the competitor’s prices so they remain competitive.
 But that doesn’t mean you shouldn’t do a little shopping around.

-Be careful when looking online, as rental companies have the tendency to use tricks to make prices look lower than they actually are.
-The main way they do this is by using a ‘from’ price, with the actual amount you’ll pay only revealed when you’re further into the booking process and they reckon you won’t bother giving up and going elsewhere.
+Be careful when looking online, as rental companies tend to use tricks to make prices look lower than they actually are.
+The main way they do this is by using a ‘from’ price, with the actual amount you’ll pay only revealed when you’re further into the booking process, and they reckon you won’t bother giving up and going elsewhere.
 Another trick they have is to show the price excluding tax, which means you’ll have something in the region of a further 20% to add to the headline price on show.

 Needless to say, the cost of a smaller car will be lower than renting a larger one.
-The fewer add-ons (extra drivers, GPS, etc.) you require, the cheaper it will be too.
-I also find that it’s general the small, no name companies that will try and rip you off in their fine print – so make sure and read all the details before booking!
+The fewer add-ons (extra drivers, GPS, etc.) you require, the cheaper it will be.
+I also find that the small, no-name companies will try and rip you off in their fine print – so make sure and read all the details before booking!

 Booking a Rental Car in Cyprus

-These days, it’s really easy to book a rental car in Cyprus before you arrive in the country.
+Nowadays, booking a car rental Cyprus is easy before you arrive in the country.
 We think the benefits of doing this are huge.
 Not only are you ‘guaranteed’ the vehicle you’ve opted for, reducing stress levels, but you’ll be charged less for renting that same vehicle simply because you’ve pre-booked.
 Walking up and trying to book a car is one of the worst things you can do for your wallet.

 If, for whatever reason, you are unable to pre-book, don’t worry!
 Rental agencies rarely run out of vehicles (and if they do, you can just pop next door to a competitor).
 However, it might mean there’s less choice – something worth bearing in mind if you have specific requirements, such as an automatic.

 You’ll also be charged a higher rate for exactly the same vehicle, and you’ll end up spending more time at the desk of the rental company rather than enjoying the start of your vacation.
-I always warn people to book at least 24 hours in advance for a car rental.
+I always warn people to book a car rental at least 24 hours in advance.
 You can see all my additional tips on renting a car abroad here.

 Opt for a Return Rental

 One way rentals almost always cost more, even if it’s in the same city.
-To save money you should try and pick up and drop off your car at the same location.
-Prime car rental locations in Cyprus are at the international airpots.
+To save money, you should try and pick up and drop off your car at the same location.
+Prime car rental locations in Cyprus are at international airports.
 We’ve rented cars in Paphos and Larnaca before.

 Choose the Right Rental Car in Cyprus